davcen/wordpress-on-aws-infrastructure/README.md

 - **Application Elastic Load Balancer (ALB)**

-  *The public interface to expose externallt the site*
+  *The public interface to expose the site to public Internet*

 - **Elastic Container Service (ECS)** (using Fargate launch type)